How AI and new regulations are shaping open source in 2026

 Security and compliance challenges intensify

-Security and vulnerability management remain critical issues.
-20% of organizations lack a formal process for addressing Common Vulnerabilities and Exposures (CVEs).
-The European Union Cyber Resilience Act (EU CRA) is increasing obligations throughout 2026.
-It fundamentally changes liability, making companies legally accountable for the security of open-source components in their products.
-Organizations cannot afford a casual approach to OSS given these new regulatory standards in the EU, increased scrutiny of software supply chains, and concerns surrounding data sovereignty.
-The influx of low-quality or inaccurate AI-generated contributions, termed "AI slop," poses a challenge.
-However, AI is also being deployed defensively to triage issues and handle simple maintenance tasks.
+Security and vulnerability management remain critical weak points for many enterprises.
+Alarmingly, 20% of organizations lack a formal process for addressing Common Vulnerabilities and Exposures (CVEs).
+The European Union Cyber Resilience Act (EU CRA) fundamentally changes the liability landscape, making companies legally accountable for the security of open-source components embedded in their commercial products.

 Governance and strategic intent drive evolution